-Inside the shoe, there is sufficient space for an extra layer of Fresh Foam insole, which incidentally comes alongside the product.
+Inside this women shoes with ankle support, there is sufficient space for an extra layer of Fresh Foam insole, which incidentally comes alongside the product.

 The look and feel of the Arishi V1 is crafted with a soft textile covering and white rubber soles.
 A thick velvet tongue emerges from the shoe’s eccentric lacing pattern that gives complete closure to the opening.
 Both of these features combine to give V1 shoes a pleasant aura of comfort.

 Arashi V1 shoes ace the comfort test with their pillow-like sensation.
-Most of our testers found them to be exceptionally soft for tennis shoes, which is no negligible quality when it comes to achieving ample foot protection.
+Most of our testers found them to be exceptionally soft for tennis shoes with ankle support, which is no negligible quality when it comes to achieving ample foot protection.

 The V1 shoes fit elastically well to all shapes of feet, and are easy to slide on due to the plush tongue.
 But despite a high fitness ratio, the shoes preserve quite a yielding structure around the foot, which stretches smoothly to accommodate wider feet.